What is Whole Life Insurance?

 What Is a Whole Life Insurance Policy: Bottom Line

 Whole life insurance offers permanent coverage, fixed premiums and a cash value component that grows over time.
 It can provide long-term financial stability, tax advantages and a guaranteed payout for your beneficiaries.
-While it costs more than term life, it may be worth it if you need lifelong protection and want to build savings within your policy.
+While it costs more than term life, it may be worth it if you need lifelong financial protection and want to build savings within your policy.
 Make sure the long-term benefits align with your budget and goals before committing.

 Life Insurance Whole Life: FAQ

-Buying whole insurance is meant to be a lifelong decision.
+Buying whole life insurance is meant to be a lifelong decision.
 Don’t commit to whole life insurance without finding answers to all your questions.
 MoneyGeek included some of the most commonly asked whole life insurance questions below to help you decide if this coverage is right for you.

 What is whole life insurance?